 See LNER class J94 for details.

-In 1963 the locomotive was rebuilt by the Hunslet Engine Company and then became Works Number 3883.
+It then became Works Number 3883.
 The rebuild was the result of a bid to meet stringent restrictions on smoke emissions.

 The Argentinian, Ing.
 L.D.Porta was commissioned by the Hunslet company to design certain modifications.
 Following the company becoming aware of Porta technology when, unsuccessfully, bidding for the contract to build the second batch of 75cm gauge 2-10-2 locomotives for RFIRT, Argentina.